caozeze/caozeze/README.md

 - 🏫 **Tsinghua University**
 - 🏫 **South China Collaborative Innovation Research Institute**

-I collaborated with **UNICEF**, analysing multi-source data on child welfare issues to provide actionable, data-driven policy recommendations.
+I collaborated with **UNICEF**, analysing multi-source data on child welfare issues to provide actionable, data-driven recommendations.

 In addition to my research experience, I have worked as a consultant in two consulting firms, empowering businesses through **data-driven strategies, business analytics, and digital transformation.** With a solid foundation in **data analysis and modelling**, I thrive in cross-functional teams, delivering actionable insights and innovative solutions.